 (Note: ellipses added.)

-(Note: the online version of the story has the date April 28, 2019, and the title “A Libertarian Nirvana at Sea Runs Into a Stubborn Opponent: the Thai Navy.”)
+(Note: the online version of the commentary has the date April 5, 2022, and has the title “What Ever Happened to the Great Resignation?”)

 Rand, Ayn.
 Atlas Shrugged.
 New York: Random House, 1957.